 However, it’s impossible to prevent zero-day attacks completely.
 No business can protect all its systems and SaaS applications against zero-day attacks, regardless of whether it is Office 365, Google Workspace or Salesforce.
 The attacks are only going to get bigger and bolder, as experts believe the frequency of zero-day attacks will rise to one per day by 2021, as opposed to one per week in 2015.

 Zero-day attackers come for your data from every direction possible, and they come at you hard.
 One small loophole and your data could be gone forever.

 A disaster recovery strategy is your ultimate response strategy against zero-day attacks.

-Spanning’s comprehensive disaster recovery strategy keeps your Office 365, G Suite and Salesforce data safe from attack from all directions, ensuring business continuity at all times.
+Spanning’s comprehensive disaster recovery strategy keeps your Office 365, Google Workspace and Salesforce data safe from attack from all directions, ensuring business continuity at all times.
 Select a platform below to learn how: